 Summer in the mountains anyone, then check out Whakapapa Holiday Park Camp in a mountain beech forest, beside a stream. …Serviced campsite | Campervan, Car, Caravan access.
 The camp grounds are managed by the Department of Conservation.
 Powered sites, tent sites, cabins, a self-contained unit, backpacker beds and rooms, and 32-bed self-contained lodge.
 Transport services to the Tongariro Alpine Crossing in summer, and to Whakapapa Ski Area in winter, a drying room.

 It is a serviced DOC site.
-To book click here for details Whakapapa Holiday Park: Tongariro National Park, Central North Island region for online booking.
+To book check out Whakapapa Holiday Park.

 What to do nearby Whakapapa: